google/gemma.cpp/DEVELOPERS.md

 more custom you can call transformer which performs a single inference operation on a single token and mutates the Activations and the KVCache through the neural network computation.

+Note that an experimental backward pass is available in backprop/, which may be useful for fine tuning.

 ### For low level operations, defining new architectures, call `ops.h` functions directly